 As American pop culture figures began to diversify in the early to mid-2000s, we were introduced to the concept of "guyliner."
 (Think Pete Wentz, Jared Leto, and Adam Lambert.)
 This look was most popular among punk rockers and their followers.

 The concept of "metrosexuality" also entered the cultural consciousness at this time, and beauty brands began to release targeted "makeup for men."
-Consider Yves Saint Laurent, who released the "male" version of its Touche Éclat ($42) in 2008.
+Consider Yves Saint Laurent, which released the "male" version of its Touche Éclat ($42) in 2008.

 Though makeup for men was is no means the standard, social media has allowed male beauty gurus to share their artistic expression on a large scale, helping to break down centuries-old stereotypes.
 Major beauty companies like Covergirl and Maybelline took notice and announced the first male faces of their brands.